Atyrson/Personal-portfolio-page/README.md

 # Personal-portfolio-page
-That's one of the projects that I did at freecodecamp.org
+That's one of the projects I did at freecodecamp.org